About UTRA

 Section 1 – Bylaw Changes Subject to Member Vote

 These bylaws may be altered, amended, repealed or added to by an affirmative vote of not less than a majority of the voting members in good standing who cast votes.
-Members shall be provided a two week period to consider the change prior to submitting their vote.
+Members shall be provided a two-week period to consider the change prior to submitting their vote.
 Bylaw changes can be ratified at Association meetings, via e-mail or other methods as deemed appropriate.

 Section 2 – Bylaw Changes Not Subject to Member Vote